Seizing opportunities in the energy transition

 Offshore wind transmission in Gippsland, Victoria

 In March 2024, VicGrid announced a study area for the new transmission infrastructure required to connect offshore wind projects to the electricity grid in Latrobe Valley.
-The study area has been decided after consultation from landholders.
-Although the route is not finalised, it is confirmed that the powerlines will be overhead.
+Although the route is not finalised, it is confirmed that a 500kV overhead transmission line will be used.

 NSW's Electricity Infrastructure Roadmap